Teaching is a complex task. The different steps constituting the teaching process are called the phases of teaching.

 A lesson plan is “an outline of the important points of a lesson arranged in the order in which they are to be presented.”
-A lesson may be defined as a compact portion of the curriculum, to be transacted within the duration of a period.
+A lesson may be defined as a compact portion of the curriculum to be transacted within a period.

 Advantages of Planning a Lesson